Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Introduction

 \subsection{The DNA Storage Channel Model}

-In this work, we study the noisy shuffling-sampling DNA storage channel model \cite{shomorony2022information}.
-In this storage channel model, the message is encoded as a multiset composed of $M$ molecules, each of length $L$ symbols chosen from an alphabet $\calX$ (a natural choice is ${\calX}=\{\text{A},\text{C},\text{G},\text{T}\}$ representing the four bases of DNA (Adenine, Cytosine, Guanine, and Thymine); however, for generality, we assume that $\calX$ is a general discrete set).
+We study the noisy shuffling-sampling DNA storage channel model \cite{shomorony2022information}, in which the message is encoded as a multiset of $M$ molecules, each a length-$L$ string over an alphabet $\calX$ (a natural choice is ${\calX}=\{\text{A},\text{C},\text{G},\text{T}\}$ representing the four bases of DNA (Adenine, Cytosine, Guanine, and Thymine); however, for generality, we assume that $\calX$ is a general discrete set).

 For a given parameter $\beta>0$, the length of the molecules is parametrized as $L=\beta\log M$.
 The $M$ molecules are gathered in a pool, causing their original order to be completely lost.
-The retrieval of the stored message is accomplished with the following two successive steps, which are independently repeated $\NOS$ times.
+The retrieval of the stored message proceeds in two steps, repeated independently $\NOS$ times.
 In the first step, a single molecule is sampled from the pool, with a uniform distribution over the $M$ molecules, and with replacement.
-In the second step, which is called \emph{sequencing}, the sampled molecule is analyzed to obtain a typically noisy read of the sequence of $L$ symbols from which it is composed.
-The list of $\NOS$ output reads is random due to the sampling operation, since some molecules may be sampled multiple times, while others may not be sampled at all, and moreover, because each sampled molecule is sequenced via a noisy sequencing channel.
-In the current work we focus on substitution errors, although, as surveyed in \cite{heckel2019characterization}, a practical sequencing channel might also include deletions and insertions.
+In the second step, which is called \emph{sequencing}, the sampled molecule is read, typically with noise, producing a length-$L$ output sequence.
+The list of $\NOS$ output reads is random for two reasons: the sampling step may produce duplicates or omit molecules, and each sampled molecule is sequenced through a noisy channel.
+We focus on substitution errors, although, as surveyed in \cite{heckel2019characterization}, a practical sequencing channel may also include deletions and insertions.

-As explained in \cite{weinberger2022dna}, the length parameter $\beta$ affects the capacity of the storage channel, as the effect of molecules being kept without preservation of order is less severe for larger values of $\beta$.
+As explained in \cite{weinberger2022dna}, the length parameter $\beta$ affects the capacity of the storage channel, as the loss of molecule ordering has a smaller effect for larger values of $\beta$.
 For example, for the DNA storage channel with ideal sampling and noiseless sequencing, if $\beta>\frac{1}{\log|{\calX}|}$, a simple \emph{index-based} scheme achieves the channel capacity, which is given explicitly by $C=\big(\log|{\calX}|-\frac{1}{\beta}\big)^+$ \cite{shomorony2021dna}, and is monotonically increasing in $\beta$.
 For any sequencing channel, the capacity equals \emph{zero} for any $0<\beta<\frac{1}{\log|{\cal X}|}$.
-However, the regime of $0<\beta<\frac{1}{\log|{\calX}|}$, which is called the \emph{short molecule regime}, is still of interest, for reasons that will become clear shortly.
+However, the regime of $0<\beta<\frac{1}{\log|{\calX}|}$, which is called the \emph{short molecule regime}, is still of interest, as discussed next.